AlexandreFlament/L1-2023-C-Project/README.md

  ```

 ### Option A
 Used to add shapes to the list of shapes.
-Once selected it will present you with a list of shapes to choose from.
+Once selected, it will present you with a list of shapes to choose from.
 ```
 >> Your choice: A
     Please select an action: